-The weasel is predominantly active both day and night.
+The weasel is active during the during the day and at night.
 Highly territorial, weasels are known to behave aggressively against intruders.
-A solitary animal, weasels typically feed on small rodents like mice and voles.
-Some species of weasels however, are known to feed on animals like chickens and rabbits.
+Weasels typically feed on small rodents like mice and voles, but, given the opportunity, will feast on your poultry as well.

 Methods of Kill